Ken Ober: Career

-Born Kenneth Oberding in Brookline, Massachusetts, he was raised in a suburb of Hartford, Connecticut, where his first job was as a bagger at a local Jewish supermarket.
 Ober hosted four game shows over the course of his career.
 He received his break after appearing as a contestant on Star Search in 1984.
-He was most widely known for his role on the MTV game show Remote Control, which he hosted for three seasons.
-That show also helped launch the careers of Adam Sandler, Denis Leary, Kari Wuhrer, and Colin Quinn.
+He was most widely known for the MTV game show Remote Control, which he hosted for five seasons beginning in 1987.
+That show also helped launch the careers of Adam Sandler, Denis Leary, Kari Wuhrer, Alicia Coppola and Colin Quinn.
 Ober was known among 1990s and 2000s audiences for his hosting jobs on Make Me Laugh, Smush, and the ESPN game show Perfect Match.

-Ober was the frequent color analyst alongside veteran play by play announcer Steve Albert for the "MTV Rock N' Jock" celebrity sports specials during the 1990s.
+Ober was the frequent color analyst alongside veteran play by play announcer Steve Albert for the MTV Rock N' Jock celebrity sports specials during the 1990s.

 In 1995, Ober hosted a Los Angeles talk radio show with former Brady Bunch star Susan Olsen.
 The show, known as Ober and Olsen, aired on 97.1 KLSX.
 (Olsen had previously appeared on an episode of Remote Control that featured Brady Bunch cast members competing.)